Manasess896/Whatsapp-Bot/readme.md

 - For production, always use HTTPS and keep your tokens/keys secret.
 - In the Meta developer dashboard, use the provided test number for development.
 Using your real number may result in a ban.
 - If you see errors about missing keys or tokens, double-check your `.env` file and restart the bot.
-- If you get a `Gemini configure error`, your API key may be invalid or expired.
+- If you get a `Groq configure error`, your API key may be invalid or expired.
-- If the bot only echoes messages, your Gemini API key is missing or not loaded.
+- If the bot only echoes messages, your Groq API key is missing or not loaded.

 ## How to generate longer lasting tokens
 <!-- Add your instructions here or link to Meta documentation -->